bnb-chain/bnb-chain.github.io/docs/BSCtestnet.md

 The validators on the testnet are mainly from the development team.

 You can connect a node to the testnet by downloading the node binary and testnet configuration from [https://github.com/bnb-chain/node/releases](https://github.com/bnb-chain/node/releases).

-There is also a [web wallet](https://testnet.binance.org/en/) that can directly interact with the DEX testnet.

 ## What is the Testnet good for?